Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties

 The union for all $|c|<\eps$ of these local stable manifolds is an open neighbourhood of $\cA^s_j$, included in the open set $U$, foliated by surfaces: we denote by $\cW^s_j$ this foliation and by $W^{s,c}_j$ its leaves.

 The dynamical meaning of these surfaces is the following.
 A point $x\in U$ belongs to $W^{s,c}_j$ if and only if $\omega_Y(x)=\gamma^{s,c}_j$.
 The next lemma states that these stable manifolds are invariant by the flows $X_t$ and $N_t$.

-Recall that $\Sigma^s_j$ is a small cross section of the annulus $\cA^s_j$ which is everywhere orthogonal to $Y$.
-In particular $N$ is tangent to $\Sigma^s_j$ for every point of the section.
-We can choose it so it is trivially foliated by local stable manifolds $W^{s,c}_j$.
-We also have sections $\Sigma^u_i$ of annuli $\cA^u_i$ enjoying the same properties.
+{ Let $\Sigma^s_j$ be a small 2-dimensional transverse section of $Y$ cutting the annulus $\cA^s_j$ transversally.
+We also have transverse sections $\Sigma^u_i$ of $Y$ cutting $\cA^u_i$ transversally.
+We can choose them so they are trivially foliated by local stable and unstable manifolds $W^{s,c}_j$, $W^{u,c}_i$ respectively.
+We can modify the metric close to these sections so they are \emph{everywhere} orthogonal to $Y$: {by Remarks~\ref{rem.liberte} and \ref{r.change_metric} even if $N$ and $\mu$ are modified, this does not change relevant dynamical properties (like the combinatorics of $K_c$) nor the assumption (MS').} This implies in particular that we can take $N$ to be tangent to all sections $\Sigma^s_j$ and $\Sigma^u_i$. }

-\begin{lem} For every $j$ the following asssertions hold true.
+\begin{lem} For every $j$ the following assertions hold true.

 \begin{enumerate} \item For every $x\in W^{s,c}_j$, we have

 \item For every $x\in\Sigma^s_j\cap W^{s,c}_j$ we have

 \end{enumerate} \end{lem}